Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Parameters:

-1.  `#!cpp int masterUnitID`: Unit to insert the task to.
+1.  `#!cpp int masterUnitID`: Unit to insert the task to
 2.  `#!cpp int actionType`: Task type.
 Eg.: 105 for heal, 155 for aura and etc. Look in the A.G.E.
 3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerID`: The player to whose units the task will be inserted.
 If unspecified or -1, applies to all players except Gaia.